afilahkle/3D-Clothing-Configurator/README.md

 ## Features

-- Customize clothing products by adding logos, resizing and adjusting their position
+- Customize clothing products by adding logos, resizing, and adjusting their position.
+- Upload a texture or logo to be added to the clothing product.
+- Add a front and back logo to the clothing product.
+- Add front and back text to the clothing product.
-- Change the color of clothing products
+- Change the color of clothing products.
-- Preview the customized product in 3D using react-three/fiber
+- Preview the customized product in 3D using react-three/fiber.

 ## Getting Started